-The technical provisions in respect of long term contracts and linked long term contracts are subject to an annual statutory valuation overseen by the Approved Actuary based on data and information provided by the Group.
+The technical provisions in respect of long term contracts and linked long term contracts are subject to an annual statutory valuation using generally accepted actuarial practice.

 Different principles and valuation methodologies are adopted depending on the type and generation of products.
 The key assumptions used in determining the technical provisions in respect of insurance contracts and investment contracts with DPF are described in Note 24 to the financial statements.